 The M.A. program is a 30-credit program, and how quickly students complete it depends on their chosen course load.
 For example, full-time students taking 9 credits (three courses) or more per semester can finish in a year and a half to two years; part-time students taking 6 credits (two courses) per semester will finish in two and half years.
 We do not require students to be full time, but you must be registered or on a leave of absence each semester

 Information on Graduate Center tuition and fees can be found here.

-You are likely to find many other students in the biography and memoir program, and in related master’s and doctoral programs, such as English, comparative literature, history, and psychology, who share your interests.
-Through the Leon Levy Center for Biography you will also be introduced to established biographers in New York City, as well as artists, writers, and agents who collaborate with and present their work at The Graduate Center.
+There is a vibrant student community in this and related master’s and doctoral programs, such as English, comparative literature, history, and psychology, who share your interests.
+Through the Leon Levy Center for Biography and our program events you will also be introduced to established artists, writers, and agents who collaborate with and present their work at The Graduate Center.

 Students at The Graduate Center participate in many student groups and advocacy organizations, and the institution schedules a vast number of panels and lectures involving faculty and students from varied academic programs as well as other universities in the area.